2i2c-org/2i2c-org.github.io/content/platform/_index.md

       subtitle: ""
       text: |
         Our hubs come standard with Grafana access to help users and administrators keep an eye on their usage and cost analytics, which together with configurable storage quotas help ensure that cost overruns and unexpected bill shocks are a thing of the past.

+        See it in practice: [Openscapes pricing a workflow at 74 cents](/case-studies/#cost).

         {{< figure src="/images/service/grafana.png" alt="Grafana dashboard">}}